yysun/apprun/README.md

       '-1': (model) => model - 1
     };

-    const element = document.getElementById('my-app');
+    const element = document.getElementById();
     app.start(element, model, view, update);
   </script>
 </body>
 </html>
 ```

-Or try it online: [AppRun - Counter](https://jsfiddle.net/ap1kgyeb/2).
+Or try it online: [AppRun - Counter](https://jsfiddle.net/ap1kgyeb).

+The counter example above implements the model-view-update architecture at application level.
+AppRun makes the model-view-update architecture into components.

+AppRun applications are built using components, like React.
+Each component has a model-view-update architecture that manages component states.
+Components communicate each other through events.
+Run the following examples and checkout their source code for more details.

+* The [Demo App](https://yysun.github.io/apprun-examples/) is a SPA built with 8 components.
+* The [Todo](https://yysun.github.io/apprun-examples/#todo) component was written 90 in lines.
+* The [Hacker News](https://yysun.github.io/apprun-hn) example was written in 230 line.
+* The [RealWorld/Conduit](https://github.com/yysun/realworld-starter-kit) -- working in progress.

 ## Install

-If interested, you can install AppRun from npm and initialize a TypeScript and webpack configured project:
+If you are interested moving forward, you can install AppRun CLI and initialize a TypeScript and webpack configured project:
 ```
-npm install apprun
+npm install apprun -g
 apprun --init
 npm start